Planning Intern- Spring 2020

 WXY is an award-winning multi-disciplinary practice specializing in the realization of urban design, planning, and architectural solutions in challenging contexts.
 Focused on innovative approaches to public space, structures, and urban issues, the firm’s work engages both site-specific design and planning at multiple scales.
 The firm’s commissions are in collaboration with public agency, community-based, and private clients.

 WXY planning engages a range of topics including strategic planning, community engagement, geospatial analysis, zoning and land use, economic development, transportation, sustainability, and resiliency.
-The role of intern requires a good knowledge of the New York City and regional planning context and an ability to perform research, analysis, and writing, develop visual materials, and engage in discussions related to the studio’s ongoing work.
+The role of intern requires a good knowledge of the New York City and regional planning context and an ability to perform research, analysis, and writing, develop visual materials, and engage in discussions related to the studio’s ongoing work and business development initiatives.
+The Spring planning intern will primarily assist with data analysis and graphic production to support school diversity planning initiatives.

 Applicants must be currently enrolled in a graduate degree program with a focus on city and regional planning, geography, economics, economic development, real estate development, transportation planning, urban design, or a related field.
 Interns must be able to commit to 16-24 hours in the office per week, for 1-2 semesters.